Plymouth

+Plymouth's economy, historically rooted in shipbuilding and seafaring, has transitioned towards a service-based economy since the 1990s.
+It maintains strong maritime connections, hosting HMNB Devonport, the largest operational naval base in Western Europe, and offering ferry links to Brittany and Spain.
+The city is also home to the University of Plymouth, reflecting its educational and cultural significance.
+Today, the city is governed locally by Plymouth City Council and is represented nationally by three Members of Parliament.

 History

 Early history

-Upper Palaeolithic deposits, including bones of Homo sapiens, have been found in local caves, and artefacts dating from the Bronze Age to the Middle Iron Age have been found at Mount Batten, showing that it was one of few principal trading ports of pre-Roman Britannia dominating continental trade with Armorica.
+Upper Palaeolithic deposits, including bones of Homo sapiens have been found in local caves, and artefacts dating from the Bronze Age to the Middle Iron Age have been found at Mount Batten, showing that it was one of few principal trading ports of pre-Roman Britannia dominating continental trade with Armorica.
 An unidentified settlement named TAMARI OSTIA (mouth/estuaries of the Tamar) is listed in Ptolemy's Geographia and is presumed to be located in the area of the modern city.
 An ancient promontory fort was located at Rame Head at the mouth of Plymouth Sound with ancient hillforts located at Lyneham Warren to the east, Boringdon Camp and Maristow Camp to the north.

 The settlement of Plympton, further up the River Plym than the current Plymouth, was also an early trading port.
+(See Plympton for the derivation of the name Plym.)
 As the river silted up in the early 11th century, mariners and merchants were forced to settle downriver, at the current day Barbican near the river mouth.
 At the time this village was called Sutton, meaning south town in Old English.
 The name Plym Mouth, meaning "mouth of the River Plym" was first mentioned in a Pipe Roll of 1211.

-The name Plymouth first officially replaced Sutton in a charter of King Henry VI in 1440.
-See Plympton for the derivation of the name Plym.
+Plympton Priory owned land at Sutton and secured a charter from Henry III in 1254 granting the priory the right to hold a weekly market and annual fair at Sutton, making it a market town.